Mowbray-R-V/Graph-based-RL4CO/README.md

 3. Attention Is All You Need, NeurIPS-2017 (**Introduces the Transformer with multi-head self-attention and no recurrence/convolutions, forming the basis of modern LLMs**)​
 ---
 # ⭐ Self supervised learning (subset of unsupervised learning)
+1. Self-Supervised Learning on Graphs: Contrastive, Generative, or Predictive, IEEE transaction 2023
+2. Graph Self-Supervised Learning: A Survey, IEEE transaction 2023
+3. Self-supervised Learning on Graphs: Deep Insights and New Directions

 ## 🔹 Contrastive learning
 1. **CPC – Contrastive Predictive Coding** | Learned representations by **predicting future latent states** using **InfoNCE**
 2. **Instance Discrimination** (Wu et al.) | Viewed each image instance as a separate class + **memory bank** for negatives